-All new students are required to complete compulsory eLearning modules in health and safety at the University.
+All new students are required to complete a compulsory eLearning module in health and safety at the University.
 You will be automatically enrolled on the course and it will appear in your class list in Blackboard.
-You must complete the online courses by no later than week three of semester one.
+You must complete the online course by no later than week three of semester one.